-Over the past few years, the production locations for some of the most well-known trucking companies have remained constant and is a business that has only grown with time.
-However, companies are starting to look at newer locations to be able to conduct their production operations and to be able to meet the demand for trucks that currently exists.
+Over the past few years, the production locations for some of the most well-known trucking companies have remained constant and are a business that has only grown with time.
+However, companies are starting to look at newer locations to be able to conduct their production operations and to be able to meet the demand for trucks that currently exist.

 - When it comes to Dry Vans, Texas, Illinois and Ohio stand as some of the locations that companies are likely to shift to.

 - For Reefers, California and Illinois are the preferred locations.

 - Flatbed vehicles are mainly being produced in the state of Texas and Pennsylvania and are likely to continue there through 2021.